 Pay attention to detail.
 Louis Vuitton uses brass and gold metal hardware, not gold painted plastic.
 The zippers should also have the letters “LV” neatly imprinted.
 If you are given pictures from a seller, then go onto a trusted Louis Vuitton website and compare the styles.
 Minor details such as this could save from buying a knockoff.

 The LV on Louis Vuitton bags is always lined up.
 The pattern should never be tilted or not proportionate to the other side.

 Here are some random pictures from dealers who claim that they are selling the real thing compared to an authentic Louis Vuitton.

 An easy way to determine authenticity could be done visually.
 Make sure that the LV’s are lined up and the material is not tilted.
 Monograms should be clearly printed gold letters with brown lines through the LV’s, not cutout, solid-colored, smudged, or have a greenish tint.
 The threading should look neat, thin, and done with accuracy.
 If the LV’s are upright on both sides, it may be a fake.
 Many Louis Vuitton handbags have the logo’s upside down on the other side.

 Ask for additional pictures.
 They may be using stolen pictures from the Louis Vuitton website.

-There is such thing as a good deal.
+There is such a thing as a good deal.
 However, do your research to make sure you are getting the true thing.
-Be cautions of anyone claiming to be selling an authentic handbag for considerably below retail.
-You see ebay, yahoo, overstock and other auction sites cluttered with replicas selling for below $100. for a bag that retails in the hundreds.
+Be cautious of anyone claiming to be selling an authentic handbag for considerably below retail.
+You see eBay, yahoo, overstock, and other auction sites cluttered with replicas selling for below $100. for a bag that retails in the hundreds.

 Read up on Louis Vuitton and the new collection.
 If someone is selling a bag from a collection that isn’t even in stores yet, or there is a waiting list, then don’t buy.
 If the collection is new in the stores and the seller claims to have them in stock, they are definite fakes.